wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.7.15 =
+* CHANGED: "Powered By" line now defaults to off
+* CHANGED: Geoloc JS only loads if it might be needed
+* FIXED: Wrong date being set on Jobs when no date is entered
+* FIXED: `<title>` text not displaying in Hybrid theme
+* FIXED: Some HTML errors on the frontend
+* FIXED: Page could error out with MS and no fancy URLS
+* FIXED: Compatibility with SI CAPTCHA plugin
+* FIXED: compatibility with FeedWordPress plugin
+* FIXED: Sanity checking on some shortcodes
+* FIXED: Checking for sane values when deleting applications
+* FIXED: Radio buttons not being checked for the mandatory field popup
+* FIXED: Checkboxes not being checked properly for the mandatory field popup
+* FIXED: Duplication application check could be triggered by anonymous users
+* FIXED: Category pages not showing if main job page was set to front page

 = 0.7.14 =
 * ADDED: Swedish Translation, provided by [Berndt Axelsson](http://www.saxekon.se/)
 * CHANGED: If no Sort Order is selected in Job List Sorting, it will default to ASC, rather than random